 If you are in an accident, hit a utility pole and power lines fall on your car, what do you do?
-Earlier this month, I responded to an accident just like this in Linden, NJ where a father and son were trapped inside their car by live wires, making it unsafe for them to get out.
+I’ll never forget responding to an accident just like this in Linden, New Jersey, where a father and son were trapped inside their car by live wires, making it unsafe for them to get out.

 The Linden fire department was on the scene within minutes and advised the father to stay put until PSE&G arrived.
 In a time sensitive situation, this is exactly what needs to be done.